mohamedsenghor/qa_test_looma_app/lab1_mongodb/README.md

 ## Overview

 This is a comprehensive Robot Framework test suite for automated MongoDB database testing.
-The project focuses on testing CRUD (Create, Read, Update, Delete) operations on a MongoDB database using PyMongo driver, implementing the Page Object Model pattern for database operations.
+The project focuses on testing CRUD (Create, Read, Update, Delete) operations on a MongoDB database using PyMongo driver, implementing the Page Object Model pattern for database operations across multiple entities: Products, Users, Orders, and Categories.

 ## Project Structure